ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Clarify security requirements for choosing VDAF verify key. (#407, #411)

-- Require clients to provide nonce and random input when sharding inputs. (#394,
+- Require Clients to provide nonce and random input when sharding inputs. (#394,
   #425) (\*)

 - Add interval of time spanned by constituent reports to Collection message.